Claussss/VocMatch/README.md

 so the arrangments and the vocals have the same volume range.
 I divided each vocal track into multiple **10-second segments**.

-I manually selected a 60-second segment from each instrumental track which I believe best encapsulates the overall arrangement.
-I then proceeded to filter the segments by only taking frequencies between 20 and 200 Hz to extract the bassline, which is monophonic.
+In order to extract the melody from polyphonic arrangements, I use a simplified variation of a Source Separation algorithm.
+This technique primarily involves isolating frequencies between 20 and 200 Hz, in order to obtain the monophonic bassline of the arrangement.
 By undertaking this, I can employ the same pitch extraction algorithm for both the vocal and arrangement.

+Before extracting the bassline,  I manually selected a 60-second segment from each instrumental track which I believe best encapsulates the overall arrangement.

 #### Algorithm